l0wl3vel/OpenWeatherDuino/README.md

 # OpenWeatherDuino
+Openweathermap + Arduino = OpenWeatherDuino
-An Arduino based Open Source Weather Station which is connected to Openweathermap.org
+An Arduino based standalone Open Source Weather Station which is connected to Openweathermap.org

 # Features
   - Transfering Temperature, Humidity and Location (More will be added soon) via the Openweathermap-API